adish-jain/trading-engine/readme.md

 # Trading Engine
 In this project, I worked on developing a small web-based application using Docker and Python's Gunicorn and Falcon libraries to simulate a matching engine for stock trade.
 In brief, a matching engine is a tool used in trading that matches people that want to buy stocks with those that want to sell them.
-The project was done as part of a coding challenge for Schonfeld, a New York-based hedge fund.
 There are a couple sections in this spec that'll help you understand how exactly my implementation works:

 1) Tools Used
 2) Project Files